juanjolb/midu-spreadsheet/readme.md

 > To do any calculation, precede the operation with '='

+* Use cells to do calculation with native `Math` object
 * Use cells to do calculation with arithmetic operators
-* Use cells to do calculation with native `Math` object
 * Calculate dynamic with cells values: *Example: =A1+B1+C1*
+* Add Rows / Cols